sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-17-introduction.md

 *The outline of our tourist's guide is shown as follows,*

-- We combine the **number of visitors** in the past 5 years and the **Twitter comments** on each national parks to make a ranking of the 61 national parks.
+- We combine the **number of visitors** of the years 2011-2016 and the **Twitter comments** on each national parks to make a ranking of the 61 national parks.
 - We gather information and data of the top 10 national parks and make some analysis on the surroundings.
 - We carry out **cluster analysis** with the features gathered above and divide these parks into three categories.
 - We get the **air ticket price** of each top 10 national parks from PHL and make our analysis.